mangara22/mangara22/README.md

 - 👋 Hi, I’m Michael! (@mangara22)
 - 🏫 I’m currently a junior majoring in Computer Science at the University of Minnesota Twin Cities. 💻
-- 🖥️ I am also an Undergraduate Teaching Assistant for an Intro to Data Structures and Algorithms class in Java!
+- 🖥️ I am also an Undergraduate Teaching Assistant for some CSCI courses!

 <!---
 mangara22/mangara22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.